pantrypoints/sp/content/en/research/countries/china/xi/chapter-07h.md

-owned enterprises in the early stage of reform and opening up, the four special economic zones of Shenzhen, Zhuhai, Shantou and Xiamen as "test fields" for opening up to the outside world, or the establishment of the China (Shanghai) Pilot Free Trade Zone after the 18th National Congress of the Communist Party of China to explore new forms of trade facilitation.
+owned enterprises in the early stage of reform and opening up, the four special economic zones of Shenzhen, Zhuhai, Shantou and Xiamen as "test fields" for opening up to the outside world, or the establishment of the China (Shanghai) Pilot Free Trade Zone after the 18th National Congress of the CCP to explore new forms of trade facilitation.
 To promote reform and opening up, it is not necessary to carry out pilot projects in all aspects and fields.
 In practice, for reforms that must make breakthroughs but are not so sure for the time being, we adopt the method of pilot exploration and throwing stones to ask for directions, carry out experiments first, respect